- Cell Biology

 - Contact Us

-Histone Acetyltransferases (HATs; also known as Lysine Aceyltransferases or KATs) are domains found in a diverse range of enzymes, which catalyze the acetylation of lysine residues on histone protein tails.
+Histone Acetyltransferases (HATs; also known as Lysine Aceyltransferases or KATs) are domains found in a diverse range of enzymes, which catalyze the acetylation of lysine residues.
 This post-translational modification involves the transfer of an acetyl group from acetyl CoA to form ε-N-acetyl lysine.
 The reverse reaction is carried out by histone deacetylases (HDACs).

 |Noncompetitive PCAF/p300 inhibitor|

 |Reversible and non-competitive CBP/p300 inhibitor|